Skip to main content

 Library and Teacher Resources

 The Library and Teacher Resource Center houses a diverse array of materials for use in the classroom.
 Teachers in the Saint Louis metropolitan area have access to DVDs, curriculum guides, activity books and kits.
 All materials are available for loan free of charge.
-While teachers are responsible for the materials, teachers may designate aids or parent volunteers to pick up Zoocases.
+While teachers are responsible for the materials, teachers may designate aides or parent volunteers to pick up Zoocases.

 Zoocases